 Estimated time to read: 4 minutes

-Portrait of Garry Meus, NCC Senior Landscape Architect
+Author: Garry Meus, Senior Landscape Architect

 Kìwekì Point, formerly Nepean Point, is a spectacular lookout.
 It overlooks Parliament Hill and the Ottawa River, also known as Kichi Sibi in Algonquin (the Big River).
 While this postcard-worthy panorama is well known, the same cannot be said of the history of this site that has been visited for thousands of years.